-Unfortunately, reports of criminals posing as utility workers seem to be on the rise.
+Our customers' security is very important to us.
+We want to remind you that a common scam is for criminals to pose as utility workers.
 Keep these tips in mind to keep you and your family safe.

 - NWWA employees rarely visit a customer's house without an appointment. - All of our inspection, metering and service crew team members carry a photo ID badge and wear a uniform with the NWWA logo on it. - In almost all cases, our employees travel in clearly-marked Authority vehicles.
 The majority of our trucks are white and have North Wales Water Authority and our logo printed on them.